 - a structure occupying an area greater than 10 square metres consisting of a wall, roof and floor or any of them or a structural system serving the function thereof including all plumbing, works, fixtures and service systems appurtenant thereto;

 - a structure occupying an area of 10 square metres or less that contains plumbing, including the plumbing appurtenant thereto:

 What is a Building Permit & when is a Building Permit required?

 A Building Permit is a license, which grants legal permission to start construction of a building project & is required for the following:

 - New buildings, temporary buildings, additions, renovations;

 The permit process, step by step...

 Speak directly with a Building Official (Inspector) & discuss your proposal in detail in order to determine if the project complies with the applicable zone regulations & any other applicable policies.

 Should your proposal comply, an application for a Building Permit, along with any other related information or contacts will be provided.
-The Building Official will then explain the necessary requirements in order to proceed.
+The Building Official (Inspector) will then explain the necessary requirements in order to proceed.

 2. Submit the Building Permit application & associated drawings